Grin logo

 Table of Contents

-• Case studies of populist leaders: Nayib Bukele, Viktor Orbán, and Donald Trump.
+• Case studies on the populist leadership styles of Nayib Bukele, Viktor Orbán, and Donald Trump.

 Chapter Summaries